Nearly 20 years ago, U.S. Sen. Heidi Heitkamp was diagnosed with breast cancer during her run for governor of North Dakota.

 “There was always hope that I could survive, so I was determined to believe I could,” Heitkamp said.

-She will share her story at the second annual United in Hope luncheon on Oct.
-11 at Avalon Events Center, 2525 9th Ave.
-S. in Fargo.
+She shared her story at the second annual United in Hope luncheon in Fargo.
 Proceeds from the event benefit the Edith Sanford Breast Initiative at Sanford Roger Maris Cancer Center.

 Battling cancer in the public eye

 Heitkamp was diagnosed on Sept.
 15, 2000, at 44 years old.
 Having lost her father to melanoma when she was just 26, Heitkamp was a strong proponent of screening.
 She never missed her routine mammogram, but her breast cancer still went undiagnosed.

 “You definitely have a better sense of how losing someone that young affects their children,” Heitkamp said.
 “My father wasn’t at my wedding and never met my kids.
 As a parent, you think about all the things you are going to miss and all the things your family is going to miss.”

 After hearing the words “breast cancer,” Heitkamp didn’t dwell on the difficult road ahead navigating a contentious campaign and battling cancer in the public eye.
 She instead thought of her 14-year-old daughter, Ali, and 10-year-old son, Nathan.

 “The most difficult part was seeing my family struggle and knowing how scared they were,” Heitkamp said.

 Heitkamp announced to the public she had breast cancer just five days after her diagnosis and underwent a mastectomy the next week.
 After a short recovery, she was back on the campaign trail and soon started chemotherapy.